4GeeksAcademy/python-lists-loops-programming-exercises/exercises/16-Techno_beat/README.md

 ```

-💡Hints
+💡Hints:
-Remember to use helper variables
+- Remember to use helper variables
-Declare a variable to store
+- Declare a variable to store
-Declare a variable to count and sum
+- Declare a variable to count and sum